Rod Structures and Patching Matrices: a review: Examples

 \subsection{The Gibbons-Hawking metrics}

 These are characterised as being hyper-K\"ahler with a triholomorphic Killing vector, or alternatively as Ricci-flat with a self-dual Weyl tensor and a Killing vector whose derivative is self-dual \cite{GH2, WT}.
-The metric can be written \be g=V(dx^2+dy^2+dz^2)+V^{-1}(dt+{\bf{\omega}}\cdot{\bf{dx}})^2,\ee in terms of a function $V$ and a 3-vector ${\bf{\omega}}$.
+The metric can be written \be g=V(dx^2+dy^2+dz^2)+V^{-1}(dt+{\bf{\omega}}\cdot{\bf{dx}})^2,\ee in terms of a function $V$ and a 3-vector ${\bf{\omega}}$, and the triholomorphic Killing vector is $K=\partial_t$.
 The three K\"ahler forms can be taken to be

 and its two cyclic permutations, and then closed-ness of these implies the field equation

 or in a 3-vector notation

 It follows that $V$ is harmonic w.r.t. the flat 3-metric.